TinyWebEx/AddonSettings/README.md

-# TinyWE Localizer
+# TinyWE AddonSettings

-A tiny library that translates your HTML file with the WebExtension translation system.
+A tiny library that helps you to retrieve the settings of your add-on.